the French flag Immanuel Kant

 Modern philosophy

-Kant was an 18th-century German philosopher (1724-1804).
-A thinker of the German Enlightenment (the Aufklärung), he is known primarily for his work The Critique of Pure Reason, but also for his thoughts on morality, aesthetics, and politics.
-The fourth of eleven children, he was born and died in Königsberg, never leaving his native region.
-He lived by an immutable timetable.
+Kant was an eighteenth-century German philosopher (1724-1804).
+A thinker of the German Enlightenment (the Aufklärung), he is known primarily for his Critique of Pure Reason, but also for his writings on morality, aesthetics and politics.
+The fourth of eleven children, he was born and died in Königsberg, never once leaving his native region.
+He lived by an unwavering daily routine.
 A teacher at the University of Königsberg, he was one of the first philosophers to hold a university chair.

 book cover